garado/cozy/.github/README.md

 <h1 align="center">Cozy</h1>

 <p>Hi!
 This is Cozy, my AwesomeWM config.
-Its focus is creating widgets that increase efficiency and productivity by
+Its focus is creating widgets that increase my efficiency and productivity by
 integrating various command-line programs like gcalcli, Taskwarrior, Timewarrior, Ledger, and more.
 Thanks for checking it out!<p>

+⚠️ I'm rewriting this from scratch and this is under really heavy development.
+Clone at your own risk. ⚠️ <p>

 <!-- █▀▄ ▄▀█ █▀ █░█ █▄▄ █▀█ ▄▀█ █▀█ █▀▄ -->
 <!-- █▄▀ █▀█ ▄█ █▀█ █▄█ █▄█ █▀█ █▀▄ █▄▀ -->